chhjel/HealthCheck/README.md

     // Validators = ..
     // Validators check the code that is about to be executed and can halt execution with a message.
     // * Included types: FuncCodeValidator

+    // StaticSnippets = ..
+    // Snippets can be inserted by entering @@@.
 }));
 ```